-Win a few years or proudly assume your age by sporting a cut that combines glamor and naturalness! we present you our favorite hairstyles!
+Win a few years or proudly assume your age by sporting a cut that combines glamour and naturalness!
+We present you with our favorite hairstyles!

 What hairstyle at 60?

 As at any age, we start with a styling that highlights the shape of his face.
 Square face?
 Oval?
-Rather triangular or diamond-shaped?
+Somewhat triangular or diamond-shaped?
 We have put together a maximum of tips to find the most suitable hairstyle according to the shape of his face.
-Then, we opt for the right cut according to his age.
+Then, we opt for the proper cut according to his age.

 At 60, we avoid:

-- overly structured cuts , such as a neat square or a bowl cut that requires a precise and efficient chisel stroke.
+- Overly structured cuts require a precise and efficient chisel stroke, such as a neat square or a bowl cut.
 Very trendy, they harden the features after a certain age.

-- straight hair that will accentuate and harden facial features.
+- Hair pulled back that clears the straight face hair that will accentuate and harden facial features.
 Result?
 We risk appearing older.
 Not great.

-- The fuzzy and natural waves that bring softness and like an aura to the face.
+- The fuzzy and natural waves bring softness and like an aura to the face.

-- The wick that covers the forehead and gives movement to the entire hairstyle.
-Its big plus?
+- The wick covers the forehead and gives movement to the entire hairstyle.
+Is it a big plus?
 By hiding (a little) the forehead, it gives a real boost.
 We avoid at all costs the curtain fringe, too massive and rigid, which will weigh down the cut.

 - The short bob and the boyish cut for a modern and chic style.
-If you have damaged hair, little time to style your hair … the short cut is a very good option.
+If you have damaged hair, little time to style your hair … the shortcut is a perfect option.
 And contrary to popular belief, she is very feminine.

 100% glamorous under photographers’ flashes or natural ones on social networks, the celebrities proudly assume.
 And they are right: stylish, elegant … their sixties suit them.

-From Kim Basinger to Andie MacDowell, via Iman or Jerry Hall and without forgetting the charm of French women over which the passing time does not seem to have a hold.
+From Kim Basinger to Andie MacDowell, via Iman or Jerry Hall and without forgetting the charm of celebrities over which the passing time does not seem to have a hold.